 |

-The 3.5" x 20" Mk.
-2 Cromwell was produced as both a plain-turning precision lathe and, as shown on this page, as a backgeared and screwcutting model.
-It is usually found mounted on a very heavy cast-iron stand with the words Cromwell Coventry on the front face.
-Whilst the headstock, compound slide rest and tailstock resembled those on the simple Mk.
-1 this was a very much more complex machine and with arrangement of screwcutting and power sliding and surfacing feeds of an unbelievably convoluted and expensive nature - and quite unlike that on any other lathe.
-The system used two separate back-to-back gear trains at the headstock end, another gearbox by the tailstock, a permanently-engaged leadscrew for screwcutting and two powershafts - one for sliding speeds (with final drive via the leadscrew) and the other for power cross feed.
-At the headstock end of the lathe one fixed-ratio gear train was enclosed in a housing and used for power feeds whilst the other was carried externally - and unprotected - and employed only for screwcutting.
-The changewheels were carried on a beautifully-made quadrant arm with precisely machined T-slots to accept the square-ended studs used to carry the gears.
-Only one train could be driven at once and relied upon the operator taking off and reversing a gear fitted to the end of the headstock spindle.
-In order to achieve a drive from two gearboxes using a common output shaft the lowest (bronze) gear within the reduction box was pinned to a large diameter, hollow bronze shaft with a gear cut at its furthest end.
-Passing through the bronze shaft was a steel bar keyed, in the usual way, to the lowest gear of the screwcutting changewheels.
-The concentric bronze and steel shafts emerged into a second "Selector Gearbox" where the bronze gear drove a train of gears - used to power the sliding and surfacing feeds - and the steel shaft the 4 t.p.i. leadscrew.
+Produced as both a plain-turning precision lathe and, as shown on this page, a backgeared and screwcutting model, the 3.5" x 20" Mk.
+2 Cromwell is more often to be found mounted on a very heavy cast-iron stand with the words Cromwell Coventry cast into its front face.
+While the headstock, compound slide rest and tailstock resembled those on the simple Mk.
+1 this was a very much more complex machine with the screwcutting and power sliding and surfacing feeds arranged in an unbelievably convoluted and expensive-to-produce way - and quite unlike that on any other lathe seen by the writer.
+As far as can be understood, the system used two separate back-to-back gear trains at the headstock end, a second gearbox by the tailstock, a permanently-engaged leadscrew for screwcutting and two powershafts - one for sliding (with final drive via the leadscrew) and the other for power cross feed.
+At the headstock end of the lathe one fixed-ratio gear train was enclosed in a housing and used for power feeds while the other was carried externally - and unprotected - and employed only for screwcutting.
+The changewheels were carried on square-ended studs that slotted into a beautifully-made quadrant arm with precisely machined T-slots.
+Only one train of gears could be driven at once and relied upon the operator taking off and reversing a gear fitted to the end of the headstock spindle.
+In order to achieve a drive from two gearboxes (they used a common output shaft) the lowest (bronze) gear within the reduction box was pinned to a large diameter, hollow bronze shaft with a gear cut at its furthest end.
+Passing through the bronze shaft was a steel bar keyed, in the usual way, to the lowest gear of the screwcutting changewheel train.
+The concentric bronze and steel shafts emerged into a second "Selector Gearbox" where the bronze gear drove a train of gears (used to power the sliding and surfacing feeds) that turned both the steel shaft and 4 t.p.i. leadscrew.
 A lever on the front face of the Selector Box was arranged to operate separate dog clutches for the sliding and screwcutting feeds - the surfacing feed being in permanent engagement.
+When moved to the right the lever set the rate of longitudinal feed shown on the tailstock-end gearbox cover, the central position providing a neutral and the left-hand position the screwcutting feed.
 Because the drive from the reduction box was at a fixed ratio, in order to provide a variety of sliding speeds the powershaft passed though the apron and drove a reduction "pick-off" gearbox at the tailstock end of the bed.
-This box, supplied with a selection of 6 gears arranged in pairs, gave six feed rates - a plate on the box showed how to arrange the gears - and drove the leadscrew.
-The tailstock box used gears of the same pitch (16DP) as the later models - but had a smaller centre hole.
+This box, supplied with a selection of six gears arranged in pairs, gave six rates of feed (a plate on the box showed how to arrange the gears) and drove the leadscrew.
+The tailstock-end box used gears of the same pitch (16DP) as the later models - but with a smaller centre hole.
 An additional fixed-ratio sliding feed was also achieved by arranging for the slotted powershaft to drive a gear in the apron that meshed with the carriage-traverse handwheel shaft.
-The lowest shaft was overhung at its right-hand end and, as it passed through the apron, drove a bronze worm and wheel - the latter with a cone clutch formed in its centre into which was pushed, by a knurled-edge knob on the face of the apron, a steel gear that meshed with a gear on the cross-feed screw Unfortunately, if the faces of the clutch became polished, it could be almost impossible to apply enough pressure to keep the drive engaged.
+The lower power shaft was overhung at its right-hand end and, as it passed through the apron, drove a bronze worm and wheel - the latter with a cone clutch formed in its centre into which was pushed, by a knurled-edge knob on the face of the apron, a steel gear that meshed with a gear on the cross-feed screw Unfortunately, when the clutch faces became, it became impossible to apply enough pressure to keep the drive engaged.
 Just one rate of power cross feed was provided - and in an outwards direction only.
-Whilst the main elements of the Mk.
+While the main elements of the Mk.
 2 - bed, carriage and tailstock - were almost identical to those used on the Mk.
 3 (the S800) the headstock was completely different and carried either a 3-speed flat belt or 4-speed V-belt pulley.
-The spindle end, though it resembled that on the S800 in having twin registers to support backplates and faceplates, had different dimensions with a 13/8" outer parallel register, a 15/8" by 12 t.p.i thread and a 13/4" parallel register.
+The spindle end, though it resembled that on the S800 in having twin registers to support backplates and faceplates, had different dimensions: a 13/8" outer parallel register, a 15/8" by 12 t.p.i thread and a 13/4" parallel register.
 A conventional eccentric-shaft backgear assembly was provided with a nut and sliding dog to uncouple the bull gear from the spindle pulley.
-Like both earlier and later versions the headstock spindle ran in a pair of adjustable bronze bushes tapered on their outer surfaces..
+Like both earlier and later versions, the headstock spindle ran in a pair of adjustable, draw-in bronze bearings (or white-metal bushes by Glacier) tapered on their outer surface.
 Alternative top slides appear to have been offered-- some machines being found with one identical to the type, with exposed slideways and two T-slots, used by Boley on their pre-WW2 Model 3L and 4L lathes; this unit needed a cross slide formed with a semi-circular support flange on its right hand side.
-Other lathes had an entirely different arrangement with covered ways and a single T-slot.
-Whilst the twin-slot top slide was a copy, the single-slot was entirely original for, whilst a normal V-edge was used, with a gib strip, instead of the base casting being flanged for the upper casting to run on, the roof of the upper casting was employed instead - a most unusual arrangement.
+Other lathes had an entirely different arrangement with the slide having covered ways and a single T-slot.
+While the twin-slot top slide was a copy, the single-slot was entirely original for, although a normal V-edge was used, with a gib strip, instead of the base casting being flanged for the upper casting to run on, the roof of the upper casting was employed instead - a most unusual arrangement.
 The tailstock was given a separate sole plate that allowed the top to be set-over for taper turning.
 If you have a Mk.
-2 Cromwell lathe of any type, the writer would be pleased to hear from you.
-Mk.
-2 Continued here.
+2 Cromwell lathe of any type, the writer would be pleased to hear from you. .

 |